 What are the Early Signs of Macular Degeneration?

 Macular Degeneration causes different symptoms in different people.
 In the early stages, it is barely noticeable, and can affect only one eye.

 There are two main types of macular degeneration.
-The dry form tends to progress slowly but can result in significant loss of vision.
+Dry macular degeneration tends to progress slowly but can result in significant loss of vision.
 Vitamin supplements may be helpful in slowing down the progression of the dry form.
-The wet form is the more devastating, more rapidly progressing form.
+Wet macular degeneration is the more devastating, more rapidly progressing form.

 Macular Degneration Treatment